PCB Assembly FAQ

-On turn-key jobs, what does Bittele Electronics do about part crossing or substitutions?We firstly check your bill of material and sent to you the list what we already have in our inventory.
-They are mostly low price or free parts.
-We will give you advice how to reduce the BOM costs by parts crossing and using our free stock parts, but all part changes are your own final decision.
+First of all, we check your Bill of Materials (BOM), and send you the list of what we already have in our inventory.
+These are mostly low price or Free Parts.
+We will give you advice on how to reduce BOM costs by parts crossing and using our free stock parts, but all part changes are your own final decision.

 We order volume quantities if the parts in your Bill of Materials are common, and none remain in our inventory.
 If we generally keep your chosen parts in stock, you will pay little or nothing for these components.
-For uncommon parts listed in your BOM, we usually order 5% or 5 spare parts to assure to accomplish your order without missing parts or shortages due to Production Loss.
+For uncommon parts listed in your BOM, we usually order 5% or 5 spare parts (depending on size and cost) to accomplish your order without missing parts or shortages due to Production Loss.
 We cover the cost of production loss on our end, so you never have to worry about paying extra.
 If we encounter any Issues With BOM Components, such as a large minimum order for a certain part, we will communicate with you to find the best solution.

-What is the lead time on a turn-key order?The final lead time is procurement lead time plus assembly lead times.
-However, we try to shorten the time stream line by levelling resources.
-For instance, once we receive your gerber file for PCB fabrication and BOM for assembly, we will start to prepare the stencil for your board and complete the fabrication concurrently with the parts procurement process.
+The overall project Lead Time is the sum Parts Procurement lead time and PCB Assembly lead time.
+However, we try to shorten the time line by streamlining our PCB Assembly Process.
+For instance, once we receive your Gerber Files for PCB Fabrication and BOM for PCB Assembly, we will start to prepare the stencil for your board and complete the fabrication concurrently with the parts procurement process.

-Is there a minimum order size for turn-key orders?No. We have no restrictions on your order size.
-However, we would like to have your target price with your Bittele account manager, we can work with you to find a good solution for your specific needs in cost reduction.
+No. We have no restrictions on your order size; however, larger orders are more cost effective.
+If you discuss your target price with your Bittele account manager, we can work with you to find a good solution for your specific needs in cost reduction.

-What happens to the leftover components on Turn-Key orders?We can keep your leftover parts in our inventory for your next order if you think the parts will be used again; otherwise, we can ship spare parts with your completed order so you have access to them for troubleshooting and repairs.
+We can keep your leftover parts in our inventory for your next order if you think these parts will be used again; otherwise, we can ship spare parts with your completed order so you have access to them for troubleshooting and repairs.
 For testing and evaluation purposes in your lab, you can also order the regular parts from us for free.
-Please don't forget to check with us when your PCBs are going to be shipped to you.
+Please don't forget to inquire with us when your PCBs are ready for shipment.

-- Other requirements or assembly instructions if applicable.
+- Other requirements or assembly instructions if applicable

-What is Centroid data?Centroid data (AI, Pick-and-place or XY data) - This is the machine file, which should include: X, Y, Side of Board (Top or Bottom), and Reference Designator.
+Centroid data (AI, Pick-and-place or XY data) - This is the machine file, which should include: X, Y, Side of Board (Top or Bottom), and Reference Designator.
 It is used by our Automated PCB Assembly machines to determine where each part should be located on the board.

-Yes, we have two additional production lines for Lead-Free PCB Assembly.
+Yes, we have two additional production lines for Lead-Free PCB Assembly

-Do you X-ray BGAs?Yes.
+Yes.
 We also use X-Ray Inspection for any lead-less IC pins and other parts that have leads which cannot be seen with a microscope.

-Can you do a partial assembly?Yes, we do partial assemblies.
-Please tell us which components you do/do not want to be placed by noting in your BOM.
+Yes, we do partial assemblies.
+Please tell us which components you do not want to be placed by noting in your BOM “Do Not Include (DNI)”.

-- Parts used on multiple jobs should be marked with a sticker to note they are shared.
+- Parts used on multiple jobs should be marked with a sticker to note they are shared

-- Make sure you provide 5% extra parts for each separate build.
+- Make sure you provide 5% extra parts for each separate build

-- Each bag, tray, etc should be clearly marked with the part number, reference designators that is listed on your bill of materials.
+- Each bag, tray, etc. should be clearly marked with the part number, reference designators that is listed on your bill of materials.